JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 To take this into account, the library has two overloads for the `rememberNavBackStack()` function:

 * [The first overload](https://developer.android.com/reference/kotlin/androidx/navigation3/runtime/package-summary#rememberNavBackStack(kotlin.Array))
-  only takes a set of `NavKey` and requires a reflection-based serializer.
+  only takes a set of `NavKey` references and requires a reflection-based serializer.
 * [The second overload](https://developer.android.com/reference/kotlin/androidx/navigation3/runtime/package-summary#rememberNavBackStack(androidx.savedstate.serialization.SavedStateConfiguration,kotlin.Array))
   also takes a `SavedStateConfiguration` parameter that allows you to provide a `SerializersModule` and handle open polymorphism correctly across all platforms.